sam7-5/dotNet5781_6859_2304/README.md

 bonuses:-- possibility to update time and distance between stations into a line
-        -- possibility to delete stations into a line -- bus class in DO
-        -- bus on trip class in DO
-        -- user class in DO
-        -- we have implemented buses partly (ui +xml) -- probably others in wpf but i can't say exactly which... maybe also the xml converter program (link above)
+        -- possibility to delete stations into a line -- we have implemented buses partly (ui +xml) -- probably others in wpf but i can't say exactly which... maybe also the xml converter program (link above)